Ravnur-Inc/ams-api-replacement-demo-app/README.md

 5.	**DO I NEED TO CHANGE THE STREAMING URL OR STREAMING LOCATOR IF I’M USING A CDN?**
 No, all you need to change is your CDN origin so that it uses the RMS streaming domain and not AMS.
 6.	**DO I NEED TO MAKE CODE CHANGES IN MY APPLICATION TO USE THE RMS API?**
 Yes, but just a little bit.
 If you are using the Microsoft Azure SDK, you just need to tell the SDK to connect to RMS instead of AMS.
-We will provide code samples later.
+Code samples can be found on the pages for the respective SDK versions of the demo app (links above).
 If you have your own implementation, you need to change only the host from AMS to RMS.
 7.	**WHAT STREAMING PROTOCOLS DO YOU SUPPORT?**
 RMS supports HLS, MPEG-DASH and Smooth Streaming (fragmented MP4).
 8.	**WHAT ENCODING FORMATS AND CODECS DO YOU SUPPORT?**